oak-network/contracts/docs/src/src/utils/BasePaymentTreasury.sol/abstract.BasePaymentTreasury.md

 Reverts if:
 - The payment does not exist.
 - The payment has already been confirmed.
-- The payment has already expired.*
+- The payment has already expired.
+- The payment is a crypto payment*

 ```solidity